 Make the noodles by pinching off dough directly into the boiling pot of soup.
 Once you’ve pinched off all the dough, simmer the noodles in the soup for about 8 minutes.

-Stir in the frozen peas, milk, and soy sauce.
+Stir in the chicken, frozen peas, milk, and soy sauce.
 Cook for about 4 more minutes, or until the peas are heated through.

 NUTRITIONAL INFORMATION - Yield: 6 servings, 1 ½ cups each